elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 search: false
 ---

+Intuition, Definition, Derivation, and Parameters...

 We have discussed [Beta Distribution](https://elifilkegokce.github.io/beta-distribution/) in our previous post.
-If customers had called the contact center for only two reasons, then Beta distribution would have been enough to formulate the probability of a call to be associated with a certain reason.
-However, calls are usually related to multiple topics.
-A call may be associated with bill payment, account information update and check order at the same time.
+If customers had called a call center for only two reasons, then Beta distribution would have been enough to formulate the probability of a call to be associated with a certain topic.
+However, calls can be related to multiple topics.
+A call may be associated with paying a bill, updating an account information, and ordering a new item at the same time.
 Suppose after counting the number of words associated with each topic in the call transcript, we find out that there are 500 words in the transcript.
 Out of these, 250 words are associated with bill payment, 150 of them is associated with account information update and the remaining